tkjef/kver/README.md

 kver
 =======

-Switch between kubectl versions quickly and automatically based on context.
+Switch between kubectl versions by specifying version or
+automatically based on context.
 Currently for mac only.

+Meant to replace your `alias k='kubectl'`.
+If you have this alias set, you'll need to comment out or remove.

+kver will set the 'k' command to be soft-linked to the kubectl version to be used.
+They are stored in your ~/.kver directory.

 kver Installation:
 ```